SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/exercise-submission-template.md

 ---

-1. Please drag & drop exercise 1 pdf file below.
+1. Please "drag & drop" exercise 1 pdf file below.

-2. Please drag & drop exercise 2 pdf file below.
+2. Please "drag & drop" exercise 2 pdf file below.

 3. Make sure to UPDATE THE TITLE of this "Issue" in the title bar above with your name.